rileyleague/rileyleague.github.io/_talks/anesthesia2022.md

 location: "Online"
 ---

-In this talk, I will present joint work on the cost-effectiveness of a new anesthesia reversal drug called sugammadex.
+In this talk, I presented joint work on the cost-effectiveness of a new anesthesia reversal drug called sugammadex.